aimclub/FEDOT/README.rst

                        'max_arity': 2,
                    'learning_time': 1}

-3.Create a Fedot class and pass parameters to it.
+3. Create a Fedot class and pass parameters to it.
 Both Numpy arrays and links to csv files with data can be used as input data.
 The fit method returns a composite model, the predict method returns a Numpy array with predicted values, and the quality_metric method returns the quality metric value obtained for this task and the composite model.

 .. code-block:: python